Cosys-Lab/Cosys-AirSim/docs/settings.md

 * `CameraName`: is any [available camera](image_apis.md#available-cameras) on the vehicle
 * `ImageType`: integer value determines what kind of image gets shown according to [ImageType enum](image_apis.md#available-imagetype-values).
 * `VehicleName`: string allows you to specify the vehicle to use the camera from, used when multiple vehicles are specified in the settings.
 First vehicle's camera will be used if there are any mistakes such as incorrect vehicle name, or only a single vehicle.
+* `Annotation`: string allows you to specify the annotation layer to use for the camera.
+This is only if using the Annotation camera type for `ImageType`.

 For example, for a single car vehicle, below shows driver view, front bumper view and rear view as scene, depth and surface normals respectively.
 ```json